Sør-Fron Municipality: Geography

-Sør-Fron municipality is bordered to the west by Nord-Fron municipality, to the southwest by Øystre Slidre municipality, to the south by Gausdal municipality, to the east by Ringebu and Stor-Elvdal municipalities, and to the north by Folldal municipality.
+Sør-Fron Municipality is bordered to the west by Nord-Fron Municipality, to the southwest by Øystre Slidre Municipality, to the south by Gausdal Municipality, to the east by Ringebu Municipality and Stor-Elvdal Municipality, and to the north by Folldal Municipality.
 The river Gudbrandsdalslågen runs through the central part of the municipality.

-The lakes Atnsjøen, Olstappen, and Sandvatnet/Kaldfjorden/Øyvatnet are located in the municipality.
+The lakes Atnsjøen, Olstappen, and Vinstervatna are located in the municipality.
 The municipality includes parts of the Gudbrandsdalen and Espedalen valleys.
+The highest point in the municipality is the 1580.28 m tall mountain Blåkollen.

 Rondane National Park

 Rondane National Park, which lies partially in Sør-Fron, was the first Norwegian National Park, established in 1962.
 In 2003, Rondane National Park was enlarged and smaller areas of nature protection were opened or enlarged adjacent to the park.

 Culture

 The famous play Peer Gynt is staged annually at Lake Gålå in a mountainous region of Sør-Fron as part of a festival.
 The play itself is supposed to have been set in a Norwegian location such as Gålå.